top of page

 Context

-People with Down syndrome and Fragile X syndrome are at a higher risk of sexual assault due to their dependence on others and challenges with communication.
-They need simple methods to understand how to stay safe, establish boundaries, and make their own choices.
+Individuals with Down syndrome and Fragile X syndrome face a higher risk of sexual assault due to their reliance on others and challenges with communication.
+They need accessible, straightforward ways to understand safety, consent, and personal boundaries.

 Insight